mangosain/ibm-course/README.md

+# Introduction to Git and GitHub

 ## Simple Interest Calculator

-This project contains a simple Python script to calculate the simple interest for a given principal, rate, and time.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ```
 Input: